 Douglas Engelbart - Inventing the 21st Century

 In this Podcast, “we look back to the man who wanted to augment human intelligence to help us work together to solve the world's most complex problems, and in doing so invented the 21st Century.
-How do we get smart enough to solve the really difficult problems we have in the world?
-Douglas Engelbart, computer pioneer and visionary, said "the better we get at getting better, the faster we will get better" where our problem-solving abilities are constantly improved, and therefore so is everything we do!"
+How do we get smart enough to solve the really difficult problems?
+Douglas Engelbart said "the better we get at getting better, the faster we will get better" where our problem-solving abilities are constantly improved, and therefore so is everything we do!"

 See also Avail Formats | Show Notes